tsx-awtns/vencord-ai-responder/README.md

 - Check if the AI icon is **green** (active)
 - Make sure you're in a **Direct Message** (not a server)
 - Check your internet connection
+- **Check for daily limit notifications**

+#### Daily limit reached?
+- **Follow the steps above** to create a new account or use your own API key
+- The plugin will show helpful notifications with instructions

 #### Build errors?
 - Make sure Node.js and Git are properly installed